derickayala25/osticket-prereqs/README.md

 </p><br/>

 <b>Install Visual Studio</b></br>
-Visual Studio is an Integrated Development Environment (IDE) from Microsoft used for writing, testing, and debugging software—basically.
-It's used for building applications.
+Visual Studio is an Integrated Development Environment (IDE) from Microsoft used for writing, testing, and debugging software.
+Amongst many things, it's used for building applications.
 1. Go to https://visualstudio.microsoft.com/ and click on <b>Download Visual Studio</b>.
 2. Once downloaded, go back to the <b>Downloads</b> folder, double-click the `VisualStudioSetup` file and click `Continue`.
 3. In the <b>Workloads</b> tab, scroll down to <b>Other toolsets</b>, select <b>Data storage and processing</b>.